mrBigJS/d3-simpleCharts/README.md

 == Description ==

-d3-simpleCharts is here: you can start to explore the next generation W3C's sharp charts and graphs (eq SVG formats via d3.js extensive library) from your WordPress blogs easily.
+d3-simpleCharts is here: you can start to show the next generation W3C's sharp charts and graphs (eq SVG formats via d3.js library) from your any WordPress blogs easily.

-This WP plug-in contains just 4 simple example graph types that you can call and draw by one easy to remember shortcode:
+This WP plug-in contains just 4 simple example graph types that you can call and draw by one shortcode:

   'simpleChart'

 The available chart types now are here:

 * 'Columns'
 * 'Bars'
 * 'Pie'